Democrats push toward second Trump impeachment, Republican support uncertain | Politics

 House Speaker Nancy Pelosi has also asked members to draft legislation aimed at invoking the Constitution's 25th Amendment, which allows for stripping the powers from a president unable to fulfill the duties of the office.
 The intensifying effort to oust Trump has drawn scattered support from Republicans, whose party has been divided by the president's actions.
 Democrats have pressed Vice President Mike Pence to invoke the 25th Amendment, but he has opposed the idea, an adviser said.

-CNN reported late Saturday that the vice president had not ruled out invoking the 25th Amendment, citing a source close to him, but that some in Pence's team worried any effort to remove Trump could provoke the president to more rash behavior that might put the country at risk.
-A Pence spokesman did not immediately respond to a request for comment late on Saturday.
+CNN reported late Saturday that the vice president had not ruled out invoking the 25th Amendment, citing a source close to him, but that some in Pence's team worried any effort to remove Trump could provoke the president to more rash behavior.
+A Pence spokesman did not respond to a request for comment late on Saturday.

+Democratic President-elect Joe Biden has not taken a position on Trump's impeachment, saying he will leave it to Congress to decide.
+Biden is due to be sworn into office on Jan.
+20. SCATTERED REPUBLICAN SUPPORT FOR REMOVAL

 Mitch McConnell, the Republican Senate majority leader, has suggested any trial would likely occur after Trump's term ends, when Democrats will take control of the Senate thanks to victories in two Georgia runoff elections last week.
-If found guilty after leaving office, Trump would still lose benefits enjoyed by ex-presidents, such as security and pension, and he would be barred from running for a second term.
+If found guilty after leaving office, Trump would lose benefits enjoyed by former presidents, such as security and pension, and the Senate could vote to bar him from running for a second term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)